 Where to Find Mid-Century Modern Light Fixtures

-We’ve replaced several lights at my house so far.
-That stained glass light made way for a George Nelson Bubble Lamp, among other changes.
-I’ve found a few stores that always have modern lighting fixtures for my 1960s house.
+I’ve tracked down several new lights for my 1960s house.
+That stained glass light made way for a George Nelson bubble lamp, among other changes.
+A few stores have consistently come through with modern lighting fixtures.

 - Rejuvenation: This store has several nationwide locations and also sells online, so you can get modern lights shipped to your door.
 Sometimes they have good clearance options, too.

-- Practical Props: Based in Hollywood, this store supplies the props for some of your favorite mid-century shows and movies, but they can supply lights for your home, too.
+- Practical Props: Based in Hollywood, this store supplies the props for some of your favorite mid-century shows and movies, and they can supply lights for your home too.
 They have a selection of globe lights, sconces and Sputniks that I love.

-- Amazon: You have to do a little more digging on Amazon since the selection is so vast, but they do offer authentic Herman Miller produced lights to match your sweet style.
+- Amazon: You have to do a little more digging on Amazon since the selection is so vast, but they have a lot of gems to uncover.

-- Classifieds – Local and Online: Before paying full price, it’s a good idea to check Craigslist, eBay and other resellers to see if you can find a deal.
+- Resellers: Before paying full price, it’s a good idea to check Craigslist, eBay, Etsy and other resellers to see if you can find a deal.
 I got a deep discount this way.

-Here’s a highlight reel of my favorite lights from these stores.
-These mid-century modern light fixtures are perfect to brighten up your retro home.
+Here’s a highlight reel of my favorite lights from the stores above.
+These mid-century modern light fixtures are perfect to brighten up a vintage home.

 Classic Globe Light

 Add a touch of mod whimsy with globe lights.
 They work over a kitchen island, hanging from a vaulted ceiling or just about anywhere in a mid-century house.
-This one from Practical Props lights up my craft room.
+I have globe lights from Practical Props lighting up my craft room and kitchen.

 George Nelson Bubble Lamp

 You can’t go wrong with George Nelson.
-Choose from the whole collection of Bubble Lamps to add impact to your home.
-This crisscross saucer pendant is begging to illuminate your dining room.
+Choose from the whole collection of bubble lamps to spruce up your home.
+The crisscross saucer is begging to illuminate your dining room.

 Modern Cone Lights

-I’m a bit obsessed with bow tie lights (AKA cone lights), especially those of the pinhole variety.
-The galaxy chandelier from Rejuvenation can command an entryway or add sophistication to a home office.
-This is one piece we luckily found pre-owned on Craigslist…always check it first!
+I’m obsessed with cone lights, especially those of the pinhole variety.
+Rejuvenation’s Galaxy lights can command an entryway or add sophistication to a home office.
+This chandelier was a discounted score from Craigslist…always check there first!

 Saucer Pendant Light

-I can’t get enough pendants!
-This retro saucer pendant has a Jetsons feel (previously available at Rejuvenation).
-Try it in a bathroom or as accent lighting for a bedroom.
-You might remember this one from my ode to turquoise.
+You might remember this retro saucer pendant from my ode to turquoise.
+It has a Jetsons feel and was previously available at Rejuvenation.
+Try this style in a bathroom or as accent lighting for a bedroom.